Naliaka/hospitality-data-warehouse_Single_Source_of_Truth_v1/README.md

 1. Bronze Layer: Raw data ingestion from source systems (CSV files)
 2. Silver Layer: Cleaned and structured data (dimensions and fact tables)
 3. Gold Layer: Business-ready views for analytics and reporting

+Used multiple Gold layer views to separate detailed and aggregated data.
+In Tableau, I connected them as separate data sources within a single dashboard and synchronized filters, avoiding joins to prevent double counting while maintaining a unified analytical experience.
 ---

 ## 🧩 Data Model